metal3-io/metal3-docs/design/ironic-standalone-operator.md

   minor things.
 - Support for versions of ironic-image predating this proposal (e.g. the ones containing ironic-inspector).
-- Deprecate or discourage alternative ways to install Ironic for Metal3, get rid of ironic-image/mariadb-image.
+- Deprecate or discourage alternative ways to install Ironic for Metal3.
 - Install BMO, IPAM or CAPM3 via the same operator.

 May happen in the future but not as part of this proposal: